Lots of people have stomach cramps with diarrhea or constipation. It’s uncomfortable, but you usually get over it and forget about it.

-- Local, which involve the intestinal tract
+- Local, involving your intestinal tract

 Local complications of Crohn’s include:

-- Abscess: This pocket of pus results from bacterial infection.
+- Abscess.
+This pocket of pus results from bacterial infection.
 It can form on your intestinal wall.
 Or you might get one near your anus that looks like a boil.
 You’d notice swelling, tenderness, pain, and fever.
 The symptoms go away once the sore is drained.
 Antibiotics can clear up the infection.

-- Fissure: Painful tears in the lining of the anus.
+- Fissure.
+Painful tears in the lining of the anus.
 They can cause bleeding during bowel movements.
 Topical treatments and sitz baths are common treatments.

-- Fistula: Sores or ulcers can turn into openings that connect two parts of your intestine.
+- Fistula.
+Sores or ulcers can turn into openings that connect two parts of your intestine.
 They can also tunnel into nearby tissues like the bladder, vagina, and skin.
 Antibiotics can treat small fistulas.
 You may need surgery if yours are large or if there are many of them.